antarctica/lantern/docs/models.md

 > [!NOTE]
 > Items do not follow a formal specification and are not interoperable outside of this project.

+### Item core

+`lantern.models.item.base.ItemCore`

+Provides minimal Record and [Administrative Metadata](#item-administrative-metadata) handling properties and methods for use across all Item subclasses.

+For example:

+- `Item.record` returns the underlying Record instance for the item
+- `Item.admin_metadata` returns parsed Administrative Metadata if defined and signing/encryption keys are provided
+- `Item.resource_access` returns a local access type enumeration value by parsing any resource permissions set in optional Administrative Metadata

 ### Item base

 `lantern.models.item.base.ItemBase`